zivy/tif2ims/README.md

-Programs for converting+combining/extracting tif to ims and the other way round and for repairing erroneous pixel sizes.
+Programs for converting+combining/extracting tif to ims and the other way round, repairing erroneous pixel sizes and extracting a slice from a z-stack.

 **tif2ims**: Receive a set of tif files that represent channels and combine them into a single file using the imaris format. **The order of the channels in the output file is determined by the lexicographical order of the file names.** Result is written to an ims file with the same file name prefix as the original.